maliszek97/maliszek97.github.io/README.md

 ## What next?

 I will definitely focus on improving the visual aspects of the site in the future.
 New projects will certainly be added as well.
 In addition, I would like to take care of extended aspects of site optimization, such as minification of CSS and Javascript files, lazy loading, use of browser cache.
 I also plan to add 3D models.
+I will also consider doing an English version of the site (on the same domain).

 ## What have I learned in this project?